Top-NotchOutdoorSearch

 The MC4 output is about as close to a universal solar connector as it gets.

-It dropped straight into most of our stations with a built-in MPPT controller.
+It suits most stations with a built-in MPPT controller.

 Bluetti includes the MC4 cable.

-With the 24.6V rating there was no adapter juggling on compatible units.
+With the 24.6V rating there is no adapter juggling on compatible units, which is a real advantage over the higher-voltage PS200.

 Check your station accepts the panel's voltage before you connect.